Welcome to Darwin, the traditional lands of the Larrakia people.

 If you want to see a list of schools in your area, visit the Northern Territory Government's Education Directory.

 When you move to the region access to housing can vary depending on where you are relocating to.
-Housing can be available for purchase and rent, however, availability in some communities may vary.
-Housing is mainly supplied to those who live and work for local councils or government agencies.
+Housing can be available to purchase and rent, however, availability in some communities may vary.
+If relocating for work, check with your employer to see if they offer relocation assistance allowance.

 Housing and rental average costs are kept up to date on the NT Economy website.